bmcmanus-apex/mergify_poc/README.md

 - policy enforcement
   - path based
 - bulldozer
-- What do GitHub interactions look like
+- What do GitHub interactions look like?
-- What happens with the merge button
+- What happens with the merge button?

 #### Merge Queue Test Cases To Demo

 - Merge Conflict
-- speculative checks
 - failing PR front of queue
 - failing PR last in queue
 - requeue
 - removing a PR from a queue
-  - can you jump queue
+- can you jump queue?
 - Hotfix